 Britain's Dixons Carphone warns on profit due to coronavirus pandemic

-British electricals retailer Dixons Carphone warned on Thursday it would not meet its previous guidance for 2019-20 profit and debt due to the coronavirus emergency which has forced the closure of its stores in the UK and Greece.
+British electricals retailer Dixons Carphone warned on Thursday it would not meet its previous guidance for 2019-20 profit and debt due to the coronavirus emergency which has forced the closure of its stores in the UK, Ireland and Greece.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)